-Changes to page table allocation in z/VM V5.3 allow z/VM images to support significantly more real storage (memory) than the prior limit of 128 GB, as well as more total host virtual (guest real) storage.
+Changes to page table allocation in z/VM V5.3 allow z/VM images to support significantly more real memory (storage) than the prior limit of 128 GB, as well as more virtual memory, up to 256 GB of real memory and more than 1 TB of total virtual memory in use by guests.
+The actual amount of usable real and virtual memory is dependent on the amount of real memory in the z/VM logical partition, the hardware server model, firmware level, and configuration, and the number of guests and their workload characteristics.
 This can benefit customers with large amounts of real storage, and may help reduce or eliminate the need to spread large workloads across multiple z/VM images.
 Enhancements to the management of contiguous frames may also reduce storage management overhead and improve performance.
 Better z/VM management of real storage can benefit most customers who experience storage constraints, regardless of the amount of central storage configured for z/VM use.

-For specific information on the effect of these changes and on the new upper bound of real storage supported, refer to the z/VM Performance Report, which is planned to be available on June 29, 2007 at www.ibm.com/eserver/zseries/zvm/perf/reports/zvm/html/.
+For specific information on the effect of these changes and on the new upper bound of real memory supported, see z/VM Performance Report, which is planned to be available on June 29, 2007 at www.ibm.com/eserver/zseries/zvm/perf/reports/zvm/html/.